Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 ad_sharing
     For AD1985, turn on OMS bit and use headphone alc_jack
-    For ALC65x, turn on the jack sense mode inv_eapd
+    For ALC65x, turn on the woke jack sense mode inv_eapd
     Inverted EAPD implementation
 mute_led
     Bind EAPD bit for turning on/off mute LED

-For backward compatibility, the corresponding integer value -1, 0, ... are  accepted, too.
+For backward compatibility, the woke corresponding integer value -1, 0, ... are  accepted, too.

 For example, if ``Master`` volume control has no effect on your device